+Aurora Viewing at Chena!
 Chena Hot Springs Resort is one of the best places in Alaska to view the Aurora.
 Observe the magnificent Aurora Borealis from a heated cabin in the hills above Fairbanks and far away from any city light obstruction with a spectacular 360-degree panoramic view.
-Relax in natural hot springs indoor and outdoor pools or hot tubs, visit the ice museum, take a sled dog ride or a snowmobile trip and enjoy the many winter festivities the Fairbanks area has to offer.
+Relax in natural hot springs indoor and outdoor pools or hot tubs, visit the ice museum, take a sled dog ride or a snowmobile trip and enjoy the many winater festivities the Fairbanks area has to offer.
 Because Fairbanks and nearby Chena Hot Springs are closer to the highly active area over the arctic and because the Fairbanks' winter nights are longer than they are to the south, the light show is often much brighter and reliable over Fairbanks than anywhere else.
-The lights are flipping and waving through the sky in shades of green, purple and red.
+The northern lights are dancing and waving across the sky in shades of green, purple and red.
 A tour and spectacle you’ll never forget.

 Arrive in Fairbanks.
 Complimentary transfer to your **** downtown hotel near the banks of the beautiful Chena River.
 Relax during your first evening in Fairbanks and get ready for a few days of winter fun and adventure in Alaska.
 You can watch the Aurora Borealis at night dancing on the northern sky and/or enjoy a dinner at the scenic Pikes Landing Restaurant.
 Fairbanks is synonymous with winter from late October through March with some of the best Northern Lights viewing in the world made possible by the right weather and clear skies.
 Beautiful and mysterious curtains, the colors range from green to red to purple, with the brightest and most common color, a yellow-green.
 Fairbanks sits under what is called the "Auroral Oval", a ring-shaped region around the North Pole.
 The location offers a great balance of occurrence, frequency and activity.
 Intensity varies from night to night, with the best viewing from late evening through the wee hours of the morning.